-- → Provide specialized supports for transitions (visual, tactile, auditory). - → Provide guided practice and individual assistance to children who have difficulty following the steps of routines and transitions. - → Collaborate with service providers and therapist to develop supports to address communication, sensory, motor, cognitive, and other concerns.
+- → Provide specialized supports for transitions (visual, tactile, auditory). - → Provide guided practice and individual assistance in a variety of situations to children who have difficulty following the steps of routines and transitions. - → Collaborate with service providers, therapists, and families to develop supports to address communication, sensory, motor, cognitive, and other concerns.